 On 24 November 2020, the Australian NCP accepted the complaint for further consideration.
 However, only three of the four areas of concern raised by the complainants were considered within the scope of the Guidelines: disclosure of indirect GHG emissions from ANZ’s business lending, target-setting in relation to preventing or mitigating environmental impacts (including targets consistent with the Paris Agreement), and climate-related scenario-analysis conducted and reported by ANZ.
 Fossil fuel divestment was considered by the Australian NCP to be outside the OECD Guidelines’ scope.

 The parties agreed to engage in good offices through three meetings facilitated by the Independent Examiner.
 As the parties did not reach agreement they requested the Independent Examiner to analyze the claims and ANZ’s responsibilities under the Guidelines.

 On 15 December 2021, the Australian NCP issued its final statement.
 It concluded that ANZ actions, conduct, and commitment towards making better alignments gradually were consistent with the Guidelines.
 Importantly, the NCP also noted the unclear expectations in the Guidelines concerning climate change.
 The NCP recommend that its final statement be brought to the attention of the OECD, its advisory bodies and OECD Watch.

-OECD Watch considers the Australian NCP’s decision to be a conservative interpretation of the OECD Guidelines, particularly the responsibility of an entity in the financial sector for their adverse impacts, as well as the scope of due diligence vis-a-vis climate change.
+The complainants expressed their disappointment with the Australian NCP’s determination that ANZ’s practices were consistent with the Guidelines.
+OECD Watch considers the NCP’s decision to be a conservative interpretation of the OECD Guidelines, particularly the responsibility of an entity in the financial sector for their adverse impacts, as well as the scope of due diligence vis-a-vis climate change.
 However, OECD Watch welcomes the NCP’s statement about the vagueness of the Guidelines on the issue of climate impacts.